Shining our Light

 Lilly and Will both did an outstanding job of shining their light when speaking to their class about why they would make excellent school councillors.
 Their speeches were well thought out and articulately delivered.
 They were both voted in and have represented the class brilliantly.
 They join the rest of the school councillors who equally all did a fantastic job.

 We are very proud of the sporting opportunities afforded to our pupils.
 As part of the Wyvern St Edmunds' School Games Primary cluster, our children have the opportunity to take part in a wide range of inter-school sporting events.
-Children have the opportunity to compete across a range of sports which include; football, tri-golf, indoor Kurling and Boccia.
+Children have the opportunity to compete across a range of sports which include; football, tri-golf, indoor Kurling, Boccia, KS1 Fundamentals and KS2 Panathalon.
 Through their practice, positive support and have-a-go attitude, we have a number of teams who will also be Shining their lights in Wiltshire County Finals. ⭐🏆

 Year 6 reading buddies support the Year R children once a week through the buddy reading system, they are also often found supporting the younger children when out at break.